Kamilczak020/react-webapp-boilerplate/README.md

 # Frontend Boilerplate with React, MobX & TypeScript

+Forked from [rokoroku/react-mobx-typescript-boilerplate](https://github.com/rokoroku/react-mobx-typescript-boilerplate) and integrated with new dependency versions.

 A bare minimum react-mobx-webpack-typescript boilerplate with TodoMVC example.

 Note that this project does not include **Server-Side Rendering**,  **Testing Frameworks** and other stuffs that makes the package unnecessarily complicated.